New Age Dawns For Tasmanian Greyhound Racing……..We Hope!

 Aird said the thoroughbred, harness and greyhound racing panels will be abolished and their existing powers and functions will be transferred to the TRB and the Director of Racing.

-“In performing its functions as an independent statutory authority, the Integrity Assurance Board will better checks and balances in the regulatory process as they relate to the integrity and probity of the industry,” Aird said.
+“In performing its functions as an independent statutory authority, the Integrity Assurance Board will deliver better checks and balances in the regulatory process as they relate to the integrity and probity of the industry,” Aird said.

 Aird said that the appointment of three existing TOTE board members to the new boards will create three vacancies to be filled in the New Year.